epfl-ada/ada-2024-project-plottwisters/README.md

 (145 words)

+## Additional Datasets
+# Historical events
+-  Information about historical events are not available in the CMU dataset.
+In our analysis, it is critical for us to know what type of events happened at a specific period of the time.
+Thus, we will be able to compare them with different film genres or themes and check if those events had a strong impact on those films or not.

 ## Methods
 To prepare the data for analysis, we began by isolating the columns relevant to our research: 'Wikipedia movie ID', 'Movie release date', 'Movie box office revenue', 'Movie runtime', 'Movie languages', 'Movie countries', and 'Movie genres'.
 Given the significant amount of missing data and raw formatting, standardizing the formatting through data cleaning was necessary.